stackevo/spudreq/draft-trammell-stackevo-spud-req.md

 No additional start-up latency: : SPUD should not introduce additional start-up latency for the overlying (non-connection-oriented) transport protocols.

+# Open Questions

+## Tradeoffs in tube identifiers

+If SPUD is used, all packets of a 5-tuple flow must carry the SPUD header.
+Only packets with the same tube ID and 5-tuple are considered to belong to the same tube.
+(29.6. call: Not quite.
+There are three requirements here.
+(1) Need to be able to tie per-tube properties to all packets in the tube.
+How this happens is open.
+(2) Not allow additional trackability across 5-tuples.
+(3) Mitigate blind MOTS attacks.
+Discuss tradeoffs here.
+Maybe we need a Tube ID section?
+Talk about mapping streams in multistream protocols to tubes?)

+We must address the tradeoff between extensibility and privacy preservation.
+  While scoping the Tube ID to a five-tuple will reduce or eliminate its usefulness for tracking (as well as fixing problems with ID collision in NAT environments), one concern raised at the BoF is that a completely extensible mechanism for binding information to tubes, if taken together with an ability for middleboxes to arbitrarily add information to a tube, could make it easier for devices other than the endpoints to bind additional identifiers in-band for tracking purposes.
+[Addressed.]

+## Tradeoffs in integrity protection

+Split out endpoint authentication vs middlebox authentication.
+(1) detecting modification my non-spud path, (2) by spud-path, (3) packet injection.
+(Verify these are captured.)

 # Poorly organized notes from the 13 May call

 [EDITOR'S NOTE: blame Brian for the fact that this is a grab-bag of thoughts.]

-- We must address the tradeoff between extensibility and privacy preservation.
-  While scoping the Tube ID to a five-tuple will reduce or eliminate its usefulness for tracking (as well as fixing problems with ID collision in NAT environments), one concern raised at the BoF is that a completely extensible mechanism for binding information to tubes, if taken together with an ability for middleboxes to arbitrarily add information to a tube, could make it easier for devices other than the endpoints to bind additional identifiers in-band for tracking purposes.
-[Addressed.]

 - In general, we should piggyback SPUD as much as possible on the semantics of the overlying transport.